-The chief officer is vicariously liable for the actions of the people who work for them.
+The chief officer is vicariously liable for the actions of the people who work for him or her.
 An officer subjected to a detriment/dismissal because they made a protected disclosure can seek redress from an Employment Tribunal.
 The officer must contact ACAS Early Conciliation within three months less one day of the date of the alleged unlawful act.